tripleten-com/Wordicum-1/README.md

 #### End of support for dependencies

 The LTS versions of dependencies have been chosen.
-Для Django выбрана версия 3.2, extended support которой [ends](https://endoflife.date/django) on April 1, 2024.
+For Django, version 3.2 was selected.
+Its extended support [ends](https://endoflife.date/django) on April 1, 2024.

 ### Using migrations